Jonathan Grey

-Jonathan Grey (born January 13, 1992) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+Jonathan Grey (born January 13, 1992) is a Filipino professional basketball player for the Biñan Tatak Gel of the Maharlika Pilipinas Basketball League (MPBL).
 He played for the Benilde Blazers of the NCAA when he was in college and previously played in the Philippine Basketball Association (PBA) for the Meralco Bolts and NorthPort Batang Pier.

 College career

 Grey played for the Benilde Blazers as early as Season 87.

 In Season 90, he was one of the notable snubs from the NCAA All-Star Game, despite averaging 11.8 points, 5.5 rebounds, 3.6 assists, and 1.9 steals.
 Still, he was chosen to participate in the Slam Dunk Contest.
 He scored 19 points in a win over the Perpetual Altas to end the first round of eliminations.
 Unfortunately, the Blazers didn't make the Final Four due to a loss to the Letran Knights.

 In Season 91, Grey became the leader for the Blazers after Mark Romero and Paolo Taha turned pro.
 In a win against the San Sebastian Stags, he had 29 points, 8 rebounds, 6 assists, 3 steals, and 2 blocks.
 That season, he was able to win the All-Star Game MVP.
 In a win against the EAC Generals, he had a near triple-double, with 12 points, 9 rebounds, and 10 assists.
 After that season, he applied for the PBA Draft.